 To translate this into more understandable terms:

-The highlighted part seems to suggest that because NMS staff found no quality material, the resource has deteriorated.
-Unfortunately, they give themselves too much credit.
+The highlighted part seems to suggest that because NMS staff found no quality material during their survey, that the resource has deteriorated.
+Unfortunately, they give themselves a little too much credit.
 The NMS staff involved in the survey were by no means real field workers.
 While the exposures may be large, it is still no easy task to find fossils at this site, as remarked by J. R. S. Hunter, a 19th century fossil hunter; “No one need dream of going fossil-collecting on the banks of the Logan Water in the same manner as would be done amongst the Carboniferous rocks.
 It requires hard, hard work…“.
 NMS staff were most likely unaware of the great amount of work necessary to find fossils at Birk Knowes.
 They only sampled the rocks with a small hammer.
 As they were not raking in an amount of fossils which they thought they would, they blamed the fossil bed instead of themselves.

 This is the last sentence of the written part of the report.